StackStorm/st2docs/docs/source/reference/ha.rst

 st2rulesengine
 ~~~~~~~~~~~~~~
 This is a dual purpose process - its main function is to evaluate rules when it sees TriggerInstances and
 decide if an ActionExecution is to be requested.
-It needs access to MongoDB to locate rules and RabbitMq
+It needs access to MongoDB to locate rules and RabbitMQ
 to listen for TriggerInstances and request ActionExecutions.
 The auxillary purpose of this process is to
 run all the defined timers.
 See `Timers <ref-rule-timers>` for specifics on setting up timers via rules.

-n st2rulesengine can run in active-active with only connections to MongoDB and RabbitMq.
+n st2rulesengine can run in active-active with only connections to MongoDB and RabbitMQ.
 All these will share the
 TriggerInstance load and naturally pick up more work if one or more of the process becomes unavailable.
 The timer
 function in each of the RulesEngine is not HA compatible.
 In the interim it is possible to disable the timer
 in all but one of the st2rulesengine to avoid duplicate timer events, expect this to be fixed in a future |st2| release.